Employer of Record

 • Base Salary: ₹100,000.00

-This gives you a clear view of the financial commitment involved in hiring an employee in India.
+This gives you a clearer view of the financial commitment involved in hiring an employee in India.
+In practice, the most common recurring employer costs include EPF, EDLI-related charges where applicable, gratuity provisioning, and state-specific obligations.

 Work Permit in India